UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Style Guide
 ***********

-This document aims to provide all of the information a member of Digital Initiatives needs to transform UTK’s existing MODS XML to RDF, regardless of the platform chosen.
+This document aims to provide all of the information a member of Digital Initiatives needs to transform UT’s existing MODS XML to RDF, regardless of the platform chosen.
 In order to achieve this goal in a consistent and accessible manner, we will compose the mapping document according to the following practices.